 Figuring out what to eat when pregnant doesn’t need to be tricky.
-Here you will find a list of healthy foods that are beneficial for pregnant women, foods that can help you nourish your growing bump.
+Here you will find a list of healthy foods that can help you nourish your growing bump.

 - 23 Thing You Can Do When Your Pregnancy Feels Unreal